apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>
-As with the Crail HDFS adaptor, the shuffle engine benefits from the performance and tiering advantages of the Crail file system.
+As is the case with the Crail HDFS adapter, the shuffle engine benefits from the performance and tiering advantages of the Crail file system.
 For instance, individual shuffle files are served using horizontal tiering.
 In most cases that means the files are growing into the memory tier as long as there is some DRAM available in the cluster, after which they extend to the flash tier.
 The shuffle engine further uses the Crail location affinity API to make sure local DRAM and flash is preferred over remote DRAM and flash respectively.
 Note that the shuffle engine is also completely zero-copy, as it transfers data directly from the I/O memory of the mappers to the I/O memory of the reducers.
 </p>
 </div>